puppetlabs/puppet-docs/source/pdk/1.0/pdk_install.md

 {:.reference}
 ### Requirements and limitations

+PDK works with Puppet 4 or later.

-PDK supports Puppet 4 and the following operating systems:
+PDK has been tested with the following operating systems:

 | Operating system | Version(s) | Arch | PkgType |
 | ---------------- | ---------- | ---- | ------- |